thatsus/laravel-better-bind/README.md

 It can be a one-liner.

-BetterBind also offers a way to capture the constructor parameters so you can run your own assertions on them.
+BetterBind also provides a way to capture the constructor parameters so you can run your own assertions on them.

 # Installation